Software-Engineering-Group-UP/RSE-UP/_sources/chapters/01/1_getting_started.md

 - Put raw/original data in a `data/` directory and never modify it.
 - Put results in a `results/` directory.
 This includes cleaned-up data and figures (i.e., everything created using what's in `bin` and `data`).
 - Put documentation and manuscripts in a `docs/` directory.
-- Refer to The Carpentries [software installation guide][carpentries-install-instructions] if you're having trouble.
+- Refer to The Carpentries [software installation guide](https://carpentries.org/) if you're having trouble, or send us an email.